AndresBott/snap/README.md

-# myScripts
+# snap
-Collection of my own script i use from time to time
+bash wrapper for imagemagick import to take screenshots like on macos